KSneijders/AoE2ScenarioParser/cheatsheets/DATASETS.md

 trigger = trigger_manager.add_trigger("Trigger0")
 effect = trigger.add_effect(Effect.CHANGE_DIPLOMACY)

-# Checking the docs for Effect.CHANGE_DIPLOMACY will show:
+# Checking the docs for EffectId.CHANGE_DIPLOMACY will show:
 """
 Attributes for the **change_diplomacy** effect are:
 - diplomacy